AwesomeIT/kagu/README.md

 - Update version number
 - Merge changes

-To retrieve the new changes, run `bundle update` in turaco and myna.
+To retrieve the new changes, run `bundle update kagu` in turaco and myna.

+## Testing

+In order to avoid code replication, `FactoryGirl` factories are also included in this gem.
+Everything should work with any Ruby test framework as long as you `require kagu/factories` in your `spec_helper` or `test_helper` files.